American Indian languages

 hunting trips.
 Then, they built a temporary camp of lean-tos or smaller wigwams to sleep in.
 Today, Native Americans

-only build a wigwam for fun or to connect with their heritage.
+only build a wigwam for fun or to connect with their heritage, not for shelter.
 Most Munsees live in modern houses and

 apartment buildings, just like you.